ianlavapiez/associhealth/packages/database/src/lib/database-encryption-model.md

 ## 📝 License

-This encryption model is part of the AssociHealth project and follows the same licensing terms.
+This encryption model is part of the Associhealth project and follows the same licensing terms.